mendicant/mendicantuniversity.org/_posts/activities/2012-06-19-share-your-favourite-gem.markdown

 writing their first "Hello, World!" program to those who have written books titled _Ruby Best Practices_.

-It is probably a good idea to be familiar with [Rubygems](http://rubygems.org) and [The Ruby Toolbox](https://www.ruby-toolbox.com/) if you plan on stopping by.
+It's a good idea to be familiar with [Rubygems](http://rubygems.org) and [The Ruby Toolbox](https://www.ruby-toolbox.com/) if you plan on stopping by.